kovaacs/PWABuilder/docs/studio/snippets.md

 # Code Snippets
 PWABuilder Studio also adds support for PWA-related code snippets, allowing you to quickly add web capabilities and other features to your app.

 When you type the `Trigger` of a snippet, Code will autocomplete the rest of the necessary code.
-All of the snippets are prefaced with `pwa` to make filtering for them quick and easy.
+All the snippets are prefaced with `pwa` to make filtering for them quick and easy.

-?> **Note** All of the Javascript snippets below also work in Typescript.
+?> **Note** All the Javascript snippets below also work in Typescript.

 ## Badging